codebar/tutorials/version-control/command-line/tutorial.md

 ---
 layout: page
-title: Git Introduction to command line
+title: Introduction to the git command line
 ---

-## Git: Introduction to command line
+## Introduction to the git command line

 **PREREQUISITE:** Basic understanding of the command line.